Adrian Belew: Talking Heads, GaGa and the Tom Tom Club (1979–1982)

-At the time, the internal relationships in Talking Heads were particularly strained.
-The band's married rhythm section, Tina Weymouth and Chris Frantz, allegedly approached Belew with the suggestion that he should replace Byrne as the band's frontman, an offer which Belew immediately but politely turned down.
-(In his book "Remain in Love", Frantz denied that this offer was ever made.)
-Belew did, however, go on to work with Weymouth and Frantz on their own spin-off project, Tom Tom Club.
-Joining them for recordings at Compass Point Studios in Nassau, Bahamas, Belew played rhythm guitar on the sessions for the band's debut album, as well as adding his trademark processed solos (and even performing the entire instrumentation for the track "L'Elephant").
+At this time, the internal relationships in Talking Heads were becoming strained.
+The band's rhythm section, Tina Weymouth and Chris Frantz, allegedly approached Belew with the suggestion that he should replace Byrne as the band's frontman, an offer which Belew immediately but politely turned down.
+(In his book Remain in Love, Frantz denied that this offer was ever made.)
+Belew did, however, go on to work with Weymouth and Frantz in Tom Tom Club.
+Joining them for recordings at Compass Point Studios in Nassau, Bahamas, Belew played guitar on the sessions for the band's self-titled debut album, including the hit single "Genius of Love".
+However, recording engineer Steven Stanley erased the majority of Belew's solos during the mixing sessions, and Weymouth stopped talking to Belew after he asked to receive songwriting credits on the album.
+Belew did not play live with Tom Tom Club or contribute to any further recordings, and instead focused on other projects.

-Unfortunately, Belew's experience with Tom Tom Club was less harmonious than his previous work with Talking Heads.
-Tom Tom Club's recording engineer, Steven Stanley, was vocal about his dislike of distorted guitar and erased the majority of Belew's solos during the mixing sessions.
-Worse was to follow when Belew queried Weymouth about songwriting credits, having co-written several of the album's songs in addition to his playing.
-He was apparently "ghosted", with Weymouth no longer returning his phone calls.
-Belew did not play live with Tom Tom Club or contribute to any further sessions.
-Recalling the situation when interviewed twenty years later, he claimed that he had opted to pursue other work rather than involve himself in legal or personal struggles with Weymouth and Frantz, and that he had chosen not to let it bother him, as several other, more promising projects were happening for him at the same time.

 Beginning of solo career (1981)

-By now Belew's rising profile had gained him a solo record contract with Island Records.
-During the recording of the debut Tom Tom Club album, members of GaGa had joined Belew at Compass Point and backed him on a set of parallel sessions which would result in Belew's first solo album, 1982's Lone Rhino.
-The album provided a home for various GaGa songs and blended various elements of Belew's work over the past decade, including snappy and noisy Zappa/Byrne-influenced songs, dabblings in world music, opportunities for animal/mechanical sounds on guitar, and sonic experiments reminiscent of Jimi Hendrix or the Beatles.
-It also included an instrumental duet between Belew and his four-year-old daughter Audie (the latter improvising on acoustic piano, with Belew adding a processed guitar counterpoint).
+Belew's rising profile gained him a solo record contract with Island Records.
+During the recording of the debut Tom Tom Club album, members of GaGa joined Belew at Compass Point and backed him on a set of parallel sessions which would result in Belew's first solo album, Lone Rhino (1982).
+The album provided a home for GaGa material and blended various elements of Belew's work over the past decade.
+It also included an instrumental duet between Belew and his four-year-old daughter Audie on piano.